 Instructions

-1. Preheat and Prepare Dish.
-Preheat your oven to 350 degrees Fahrenheit.
-Grease a deep dish pie plate or a large baking dish with butter or cooking spray to prevent sticking, then set aside.
+- Preheat and Prepare Dish: Preheat your oven to 350 degrees Fahrenheit.
+Grease a deep dish pie plate or large baking dish with butter or cooking spray to prevent sticking and set aside.

-2. Make the Filling.
-In a large bowl, combine the sliced apples, granulated sugar, cinnamon, and vanilla extract.
-Toss well to ensure the apples are evenly coated with the mixture, then pour the filling into the prepared baking dish.
+- Make the Filling: In a large bowl, combine the sliced apples with granulated sugar, cinnamon, and vanilla extract.
+Mix thoroughly until the apples are evenly coated.
+Transfer this mixture into the prepared baking dish.

-3. Prepare the Topping.
-In a separate medium bowl, mix together the flour, old fashioned oats, brown sugar, salt, and cinnamon.
-Pour in the melted butter and stir until the mixture becomes crumbly and well-coated.
+- Make the Topping: In a separate medium bowl, combine the flour, oats, brown sugar, salt, and cinnamon.
+Pour in the melted butter and stir until the mixture becomes crumbly and well coated.

-5. Cool and Serve.
-Allow the apple crisp to cool slightly before serving.
-For the best experience, serve warm with a scoop of vanilla ice cream, whipped cream, or a drizzle of caramel sauce.
+- Cool and Serve: Allow the apple crisp to cool slightly before serving.
+For the best experience, serve warm topped with vanilla ice cream, whipped cream, or a drizzle of caramel sauce.

 Notes

-• This apple crisp pairs wonderfully with vanilla ice cream, whipped cream, or caramel sauce for serving.
+- This dessert is delicious when served warm with vanilla ice cream, whipped cream, or caramel sauce on top.

 Nutrition